Ryobi RY38BP - 760 CFM Gas Backpack Blower

 Zoom on the Ryobi RY38BP

-It provides a maximum air volume rating of 760 cubic feet per minute (CFM) and an air speed of up to 175 miles per hour (MPH).
+It sports a max air speed of 175 MPH and a max air volume rating of 760 cubic feet per minute (CFM).
 Practically, this means the blower should handle large amounts of leaves across yards, patios, or driveways while also having enough speed to move damp leaves, acorns, or small twigs.

-With its 38-cc 2-stroke engine, the RY38BP requires a 50:1 fuel-to-oil mix for operation.
-Its 30 fl. oz. fuel tank contributes to keeping its weight as low as possible.
+This gas blower is powered by a 38-cc 2-stroke engine that requires a 50:1 fuel-to-oil mix.
+Its 30 fl. oz. fuel tank helps keep the RY38BP's weight as low as possible.

-With a dry weight of 20.2 lbs, the backpack design of the unit shifts most of the weight off the arms and makes the tube easier to handle.
+This gas backpack blower has a dry weight of 20.2 lbs and shifts most of the weight to the back, reducing strain on the arms during operation.
 Its throttle is located on the tube, which allows to keep the left hand free.

 Product Videos